CROHN DISEASE

 -

-Disease control CompletedThis study tested the drug ustekinumab (STELARA) in 182 Chinese adults with moderate to severe Crohn's disease, a condition causing inflammation in the digestive tract.
-The goal was to see if the drug could reduce symptoms and heal gut damage over 52 weeks.
-Participants received …
+Disease control CompletedThis study tested the drug ustekinumab (STELARA) in 182 Chinese adults with moderate-to-severe Crohn's disease.
+The goal was to see if the drug could reduce symptoms and heal the gut lining over 52 weeks.
+Participants received the drug by IV and later by injection, and researcher…

 Matched conditions: CROHN DISEASE